Arnaudvitale/mario-odyssey-projects/modding guide/replace-cap-model-guide.md

 ![](images/img-10.png)

-and then, all should be good !
+and then, all should be good !(if you want to modify the eyes position and rotation : *InitPartsFixInfoHackCap.byml*)

 ![](images/work.jpg)